Eleven-am/pondSocket/README.md

 - `isConnected(): boolean`: Gets the current connection state of the channel.

 - `onConnectionChange(callback: (connected: boolean) => void): Unsubscribe`: Monitors the connection state of the channel and calls the provided callback when the connection state changes.

+## License

+PondSocket is released under the GPL-3.0 License.
+Please refer to the `LICENSE` file for detailed licensing information.

 ## Conclusion